glow discharge plasma headphones

 Alternatives, plasma arc speaker.

-Physically a glow (or brush) discharge plasma electrohydrodynamic loudspeaker.
-This one is difficult to separate.
+Physically a non-thermal glow discharge plasma electrohydrodynamic loudspeaker.

 If you can’t see any plasma, call it an ionic speaker.